ravi-kumar7/documentation/docs/device-connect/README.md

 - [React Native](/device-connect/react-native.html)
 - [Cordova](/device-connect/cordova.html)

-And then on backend to **fetch predictors** responsible for making decisions:
+And then on the backend to **fetch predictors** responsible for making decisions:
 - [REST API](/device-connect/rest-api.html)